 London is inexhaustible.
 You could tour it for months and barely get to know it.
 Few cities support such a variety of people living in remarkable harmony.
 That diversity makes London like a cut diamond; approach it from a different angle each day, and it presents an entirely fresh shape and color.
 From famous stories to high style, London is many things in every moment.

-Shopping -- The variety of shopping districts can be bewildering, even for a regular visitor.
+The variety of shopping districts can be bewildering, even for a regular visitor.
 Knightsbridge and Chelsea have the chi-chi boutiques, Mayfair the finest men's tailors, and the latest in street-style springs up from Shoreditch and the East End.
-This is a city with something for every taste or budget, and best buys remain collectables, vintage fashions, and accessories.
+This is a city with something for every taste or budget, and best buys remain collectibles, vintage fashions, and accessories.
 Street markets as diverse as Columbia Road (flowers and niche design) and Portobello (antiques, secondhand goods, and fashions) are experiencing a mini-renaissance.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.